rust-lang/reference/src/attributes.md

   object file that this item's contents will be placed into.
 - `no_mangle` - on any item, do not apply the standard name mangling.
 Set the symbol for this item to its identifier.
-- `simd` - on certain tuple structs, derive the arithmetic operators, which lower to the target's SIMD instructions, if any; the `simd` feature gate is necessary to use this attribute.
-- `unsafe_destructor_blind_to_params` - on `Drop::drop` method, asserts that the
-  destructor code (and all potential specializations of that code) will never attempt to read from nor write to any references with lifetimes that come in via generic parameters.
-This is a constraint we cannot currently express via the type system, and therefore we rely on the programmer to assert that it holds.
-Adding this to a Drop impl causes the associated destructor to be considered "uninteresting" by the Drop-Check rule, and thus it can help sidestep data ordering constraints that would otherwise be introduced by the Drop-Check rule.
-Such sidestepping of the constraints, if done incorrectly, can lead to undefined behavior (in the form of reading or writing to data outside of its dynamic extent), and thus this attribute has the word "unsafe" in its name.
-To use this, the `unsafe_destructor_blind_to_params` feature gate must be enabled.
 - `doc` - Doc comments such as `/// foo` are equivalent to `#[doc = "foo"]`.
-- `rustc_on_unimplemented` - Write a custom note to be shown along with the error when the trait is found to be unimplemented on a type.
-   You may use format arguments like `{T}`, `{A}` to correspond to the types at the point of use corresponding to the type parameters of the trait of the same name. `{Self}` will be replaced with the type that is supposed to implement the trait but doesn't.
-You can also use the trait's name which will be replaced with the full path for the trait, for example for the trait `Foo` in module `Bar`, `{Foo}` can be used and will show up as `Bar::Foo`.
-   To use this, the `on_unimplemented` feature gate must be enabled.
 - `must_use` - on structs and enums, will warn if a value of this type isn't used or assigned to a variable.
 You may also include an optional message by using `#[must_use = "message"]` which will be given alongside the warning.